-Machinery and equipment with NBV of US\$435,483 are held onsite by subsidiaries in Laos who were the Company's major supplier of goods.
-As such due to local Government regulations the operations have ceased.
-Management has provided for impairment losses.
+Machinery and equipment with a net book value of US\$204,018 (2021:US\$296,199) are held onsite by subsidiaries in Laos who were the Company's major supplier of goods.
+As such due to local Government regulations of the subsidiaries the operations have ceased.
+Management had provided for impairment losses of US\$489,774 in financial year 2020.
 The machinery and equipment are still held onsite by the third parties pending commencement of operations.